kisfiu/CGame2.0/README.md

  Game Description
 ==================

-Is a game based on logic and strategy for two.
+It's a game based on logic and strategy for two.
 The goal is simple, just collect your buttons!

 The field is made of 7x7 (49) buttons (buttons):
 	- 10 blue